rust-lang/rfcs/text/3463-crates-io-policy-update.md

 crates.io team may reach out to help mediate the process of the ownership transfer.

-The crates.io team only deletes crates from the registry that do not comply with the policies on this document.
 Crate deletion by their owners is not possible to keep the registry as immutable as possible.
 If you want to flag your crate as open for transferring ownership to others, you can publish a new version with a message in the README or description communicating to the crates.io support team that you consent to transfer the crate to the first person who asks for it:

 > I consent to the transfer of this crate to the first person who asks
 > help@crates.io for it.

+The crates.io team may delete crates from the registry that do not comply with the policies on this document.
+In larger cases of squatting attacks this may happen without prior notification to the author, but in most cases the team will first give the author the chance to justify the purpose of the crate.

 ## Data Access